 I have no idea whether what’s just dawned on me dawned on those voters more than three years ago.
 I remember at the time a lot of chin-stroking pundits and analysts who made heavy weather of Sanders-Trump parallels to explain these voting patterns.
 A favorite theory was that both Sanders and Trump were “anti-establishment” candidates who could appeal to voters looking to break a lot of crockery.
 Maybe the chin-strokers were right.
 But maybe the Sanders-to-Trump voters were mainly looking to stick it to Clinton and the Democratic Party establishment they thought had cheated Sanders out of the nomination.
 Some enterprising poli sci grad student could score big by figuring out whether there’s anything to this “vengeance voter” theory.
 Either way, Sanders got just the outcome he needed to keep his “revolution” alive.

 But this is all ancient history.
 The question now is whether Sanders and his Sandernistas would do it again if he’s not the nominee.
-There are reasons to so.
+There are reasons to think so.
 The big one is that Sanders is a revolutionary.
 And to revolutionaries, the incrementalism of “moderates” like Pete Buttegieg, Joe Biden, and Amy Klobuchar is just as unfavorable to the cause as outright reactionaries are.

 No, make that more unfavorable.
 If you’re leading a revolution, your worst enemies are candidates peddling policies that don’t represent “structural change” but are appealing enough to dampen people’s revolutionary ardor.
 You’d far rather face off against somebody like Trump, who keeps the masses miserable and enraged.